networknt/light-aws-lambda/README.md

-# light-lambda-extension
+# light-aws-lambda
-Aws lambda extensions for cross-cutting concerns
+Aws lambda authorizer and extensions for cross-cutting concerns